SQLite Select

 Querying data from a table using the SELECT statement

-We often use the SELECT statement to query data from one or more table.
-The syntax of the SELECT statement is as follows:
+We often use the SELECT statement to query data from one or more tables.

 SELECT DISTINCT column_list